hetu-script/hetu-script/docs/docs/docs/en-US/README.md

 [Communicating with Dart](binding/readme.md) is very easy.
 You can directly pass common value types from and to script.

+This example shows an basic usage of binding:

+1, define a dart function.

-Below is an example to pass a Map to script, modify it in script and get it back:
+2, use it to pass a Map to script.

+3, directly modify it in script and get it back.

 ```dart
 import 'package:hetu_script/hetu_script.dart';